life-itself/artearthtech.com/content/institute/blind-spots/index.md

   - /blindspots/
 ---

+## Coming up

+Our next **Blind Spots Event with Roberto Unger will take place on the 17th of March from 4-6pm** at Newspeak House, 133 Bethnal Green Road, London E2 7DG.

+**Book your ticket here for £5: https://ti.to/art-earth-tech/blind-spots-17-march-2019**

+Check our event page: http://artearthtech.com/2019/02/06/blind-spots-roberto-unger-future-of-britain/

+## About Blind Spots

 Blind Spots is our new series of conversations exploring the collective blind spots of our society.

 What is holding us back from creating a powerful vision for our future?
 What's behind the rise in populism?
 What's stopping us addressing climate change effectively?